 We can find this overwhelming theme throughout the TaNaKh: the LORD testing the faithfulness of the children of Israel.
 He defines Himself as a “jealous God” (Exodus 20:5, Exodus 34:14, Deut.
 4:24).
 Did He have the right to be a jealous husband over Israel?
 Yes, absolutely!
 They failed the “fidelity” test too many times to count.
 They had barely begun their journey from Egypt when they failed the first time with the sin of the golden calf.
 Keep in mind that this was just after they had entered into a marriage covenant with Him.

 In fact, it is with the sin of the golden calf that we can find the first example of the people being made to drink a cup of adultery.
 In Exodus chapter 32:19 we read that Moses comes down off of the mountain and when he sees what the people have done he breaks the tablets at the foot of the mountain.
 Then in the next verse it states that “he took the calf which they had made, and burned it with fire, and ground it into powder, and scattered it on the face of the water and made the children of Israel drink it”.
 What happens after this?
 They are apparently found guilty because the Levites are commanded to go out into the camp and to start slaughtering the people for their sin.
 Exactly how they knew who to slaughter we are not told but they killed 3000 people that day.
 So, we see that calamity followed almost immediately after they drank the cup.
-Furthermore, just as the priest in Numbers 5 was to write the curses down in a book and then wipe off (blot in some translations) the curses into the cup that she was to drink from – we find in Exodus 32:33 that God says: “Whosoever has sinned against me, him will I blot out of my book” (the same word is used in both instances).
+Furthermore, just as the priest in Numbers 5 was to write the curses down in a book and then wipe off (blot or erase in some translations) the curses into the cup that she was to drink from – we find in Exodus 32:33 that God says: “Whosoever has sinned against me, him will I blot out of my book” (the same word is used in both instances).
 Why?
 Because at the foot of Mt.
 Sinai they had agreed to be a faithful wife and do all that Adonai had commanded of them.
 Because they didn't obey curses came upon them.
 In regards to keeping the Torah, we later find in Deuteronomy that the blessings and cursings are listed in detail.
 The children of Israel were judged many times for being an adulterous wife.

 In Revelation chapter 17 we read about a woman, a harlot.
 In 17:18 we are told that the harlot is a great city: